7-8 Intense Weeks

 Fledglings can expect to sit down 1-on-1 with at least a dozen mentors, meet many more at the various events, and be connected to whomever might best help their company move forward.
 Most fledglings achieve “mentor whiplash” after a few weeks, flooded with advice, to a scale unimaginable and to a point where no more advice can help.

-All this takes place either in Seattle or Lima, two of the world’s great cities for clean, green, socially conscious startups, and social good in general.
+All this takes place in some of the world’s great cities for clean, green, socially conscious startups, and social good in general.

-In Seattle, Fledge takes place inside Impact Hub Seattle, part of the global Impact Hub network of community spaces for social good, includes visits to other centers of entrepreneurship around the city, and and to stave off the intensity during the week, we encourage the fledglings to take the weekends off, exploring the wonders of Puget Sound, the Cascade and Olympic mountains.
+In Seattle, Fledge takes place downtown inside a co-working space, includes visits to other centers of entrepreneurship around the city, and and to stave off the intensity during the week, we encourage the fledglings to take the weekends off, exploring the wonders of Puget Sound, the Cascade and Olympic mountains.
 A city where its possible to ski, sail, hike, and climb all in a single day.

 In Lima, Fledge is operated by the team from Asesorandes, which has been helping large and small companies in Peru and across Latin America for over a decade, including all aspects of business planning and execution, as well as connections with bankers and startup investors.